 Significantly increases security.

-Basically, if someone other than you is trying to gain access to your account, they also need to have physical access to your phone.
-This can significantly reduce an intruder from hacking into your account as they most likely will not have your phone in hand.
-And can save you significant headaches in dealing with a breached account.
+Basically, if someone other than you is trying to gain access to your account, they also need to have access to the authentication code (only available via your phone or your established authentication app).
+This requirement significantly reduces an intruder from hacking into your account and can save you significant headaches in dealing with a breached account.

 It’s so easy to use.

-It just adds one small step to your login process.
-We’re not sure of another security measure that is so easy, yet so effective.
+Multi-factor authentication adds one small step to your login process.
+We can’t think of another security measure that is so easy, yet so effective.

 Protects you for the future.

-Avoid using security questions, because most of the answers are easily found by doing some basic searching on social media or background checks.
+Avoid using security questions, because most of the answers can be easily found by doing some basic searching on social media or background checks.
 If you have to use a security question, use either intentionally wrong answers or code it in some way.